 The milgis ecosystem is host to an incredible variety of flora and fauna.
-Intensive commercial hunting and poaching over the past 40 years has resulted in a drastic decline in populations.
-We are proud to say that 12 years of restoring the Samburu attitude towards wildlife has led to the return of micro and mega-fauna in the area.
+Intensive commercial hunting and poaching at the end of the last century resulted in a drastic decline in populations.
+We are proud to say that 16 years of restoring the Samburu attitude towards wildlife has led to the return of micro and mega-fauna in the area.

 This region does not have designated area's for animals and humans - they must co-exist.
 The only way for this to work is for communities to share space and resources and to sustain their pastoral way of life as they have done so for many years.